Follow the street photographer

 Leica M9 with 90mm Tele Elmarit at F5.6, 1/250, ISO800

 I stood a few minutes around this car as I was fascinated by its color in the rain.
 I looked at all kind of different framing and decided to swap for my 90mm lens to get some compression.
 I then took two or three shots that were not very successful.
 Then this woman with a red umbrella neared so I took a few steps back, simulated I was looking at my LCD screen, pre-set the focus, stopped down the lens to get sufficient depth of field, then raised my camera quickly.
-The resulting shot is ok in terms of creative compostion yet this is not a very exciting scene.
+Result : bad shot.

 9:32am – Beverage truck